zamazan4ik/awesome-pgo/article/article.md

 Unity is an interesting beast here.
 Unity has a long-standing process about [Burst](https://docs.unity3d.com/Packages/com.unity.burst@0.2/manual/index.html) - a compiler for translating from IL/.NET bytecode to highly optimized native code using LLVM.
 Burst aims to be a compiler for "high-performance C# subset" (or something like that).
 Unfortunately, this high-performance toy [doesn't support](https://forum.unity.com/threads/profile-guided-optimisation-for-burst.931419/) PGO - Burst developers don't think that PGO will work well with Burst.
 From my perspective - all the mentioned problems from the forum post above are solvable in practice, and outcomes from PGO are far better than problems.
 Anyway, it's only my opinion, and I have no power to forcefully change Unity developers' minds (Illithid Powers are not allowed here).
 If we are talking about more "classic" Unity, we have [IL2CPP](https://docs.unity3d.com/Manual/IL2CPP.html) - a tool for converting C# code into C++, and then compiling C++ code with usual C++ compilers.
 Here there is a possibility to apply PGO after IL2CPP: compile your game into C++ code, then run PGO for C++ code - C++ compilers have one of the best PGO implementations nowadays - it should work at least in theory.
 In practice - I never heard about using such an optimization pipeline for real games.

 In other game engines, the situation is even worse.
 For [Godot](https://godotengine.org/) we have only [this](https://github.com/godotengine/godot-proposals/issues/2610) proposal with some tests.
 For [Bevy](https://bevyengine.org/) I did [some benchmarks](https://github.com/bevyengine/bevy/issues/4586#issuecomment-1674097867).
-For other engines, we only have requests about PGO: [Fyrox](https://github.com/FyroxEngine/Fyrox/issues/498), [Cocos](https://github.com/cocos/cocos-engine/issues/16449), [Defold](https://github.com/defold/defold/issues/8193), [Dagor](https://github.com/GaijinEntertainment/DagorEngine/issues/1), etc. - the complete list is a bit longer.
+For other engines, we only have requests about PGO: [Fyrox](https://github.com/FyroxEngine/Fyrox/issues/498), [Cocos](https://github.com/cocos/cocos-engine/issues/16449), [Defold](https://github.com/defold/defold/issues/8193), [Dagor Engine](https://github.com/GaijinEntertainment/DagorEngine/issues/1), [Flax Engine](https://github.com/FlaxEngine/FlaxEngine/issues/1833), [Bitty](https://github.com/paladin-t/bitty/issues/38), [Hazel](https://github.com/TheCherno/Hazel/issues/645), [Open 3D Engine](https://github.com/o3de/o3de/discussions/16883).
+I am sure that I missed a lot of other engines - it will be nice to PGO results for them too.

 Regarding using PGO with games based on the engines above - I don't have enough information.
 I asked the question multiple times on different forums (Unreal Engine forum [post](https://forums.unrealengine.com/t/profile-guided-optimization-pgo-results-with-unreal-engine/1253240), Unity forum [post](https://forum.unity.com/threads/add-lto-pgo-and-plo-recommendations-to-il2cpp-documentation.1525315/)) - no response.
 Only one person from a local russian-speaking Telegram chat about UE said to me that they use PGO as a default optimization for their UE games.
 The PGO profiles are collected via crafted local test workloads (usually - the most difficult game scenes) with [Gauntlet](https://docs.unrealengine.com/4.27/en-US/TestingAndOptimization/Automation/Gauntlet/).
 The performance improvement is like 6-8% of CPU.

 Another interesting area where PGO can help is driver optimization, especially video drivers.
 Modern video drivers - huge applications with a lot of branches inside.
 Even more - in drivers there are things like shader compilers.
 As we [see](https://github.com/gfx-rs/wgpu/discussions/4692), PGO helps in this cases in practice.
 However, more testing in more cases is needed.
 I hope one day shader compilers will be optimized too - I have too many lags due to the shader compilation process during the TOTK gameplay with Yuzu on my Steam Deck!

-### Explore PGO for embedded domain
+### Explore PGO for the embedded domain

 PGO for embedded cases can be an interesting option since PGO can help with achieving better CPU efficiency (better battery life, lower requirements for CPU), and binary size optimization (because we can perform fewer optimizations for the "cold" parts of an application).